 Confidentiality: All complaint information will be handled sensitively, ensuring that confidentiality is maintained at all times and following any relevant data protection issues.

-- A BLS member outside the Board of Trustees, including reciprocal and/or corporate members
+- A BLS member outside the Board of Trustees, including reciprocal and/or corporate partners

 - Independent bodies such as the National Council for Voluntary Organisations